 Prefer not to cook at all?
 Have a word with us about our chefs and let the heat from the Aga lull you into a snooze as the pros go about their business.
 They’ll even load up the dishwasher when they’re done.
 Book them for a one-off celebration or fully catered break.
 It’s your call.

 Eating out?
 The ancient Lower Lode Inn offers carveries, buffets and river views.
 There’s another side order of rolling river at The Yew Tree Inn on the west bank of the Severn.
 Or grab a seat on the terrace that hangs over the river at The Boathouse while you enjoy Peroni-battered haddock and chips or California reaper burger.

 There’s steak-and-ale pie or crispy fried jackfruit on offer at the Nottingham Arms.
 For Indian, try Panache, or order Asian and British dishes from Dalchini.
 Or head for Zitto e Mangia for the best of pizza and pasta.
 Make it a great night in with takeaways from Crystal Rivers, the Great Wall and Lotus.

 Sleep like a leaden log from the forests that coat the Malvern hills.
 Inch open your sash and let the rural air knock you out in seconds.
 Then rise to breakfast on organic bacon and eggs from the Aga eaten out on the terrace.
-Pick from eight bedrooms sleeping 26, packed with party-perfect zip & link beds.
+Pick from eight bedrooms sleeping 30, packed with party-perfect zip & link beds or single.

 Bedroom four sleeps four and again offers the choice of two kings, four singles, or one king and two singles.
-Bedroom five offers a king or two singles.
+Bedroom five offers two singles.
 These two bedrooms have a connecting door and access to bedroom five is gained via bedroom four.